Congress OKs $1.9T virus relief bill in win for Biden, Dems

-WASHINGTON (AP) — A Congress riven along party lines approved the landmark $1.9 trillion COVID-19 relief bill Wednesday, as President Joe Biden and Democrats claimed a major triumph on legislation to marshal the government’s spending might against twin pandemic and economic crises that have upended a nation.
+WASHINGTON (AP) — A Congress riven along party lines has approved the landmark $1.9 trillion COVID-19 relief bill, as President Joe Biden and Democrats claimed a major triumph on legislation marshaling the government’s spending might against twin pandemic and economic crises that have upended a nation.

 “Help is here,” Biden tweeted moments after the roll call, which ended with applause from Democratic lawmakers.
 Biden said he’d sign the measure Friday.

 The measure addresses Democrats’ campaign promises and Biden’s top initial priority of easing a one-two punch that first hit the country a year ago.
-Since then, many Americans have been relegated to hermit-like lifestyles in their homes to avoid a disease that’s killed over 525,000 people — about the population of Wichita, Kansas — and plunged the economy to its deepest depths since the Great Depression.
+Since then, many Americans have been relegated to hermit-like lifestyles in their homes to avoid a disease that’s killed more than 529,000 people — about the population of Wichita, Kansas — and plunged the economy to its deepest depths since the Great Depression.

 “Today we have a decision to make of tremendous consequence,” said House Speaker Nancy Pelosi, D-Calif., “a decision that will make a difference for millions of Americans, saving lives and livelihoods.”